snorpey/jpg-glitch-electron/README.md

 ```

-You can find installation instruction for building `node-canvas` are [here](https://github.com/Automattic/node-canvas), and special ones for windows [here](https://github.com/Automattic/node-canvas/wiki/Installation---Windows#install-with-chocolatey).
+You can find installation instructions for building `node-canvas` are [here](https://github.com/Automattic/node-canvas), and special ones for windows [here](https://github.com/Automattic/node-canvas/wiki/Installation---Windows#install-with-chocolatey).

 These instructions may or may not work for you on the first try.
 If in doubt, delete the `node_modules` directory start a fresh install with `npm install`, and google any error messages.
 With persistance, you'll get there eventually.